 Housing benefit cannot be used to pay a mortgage, so lenders will never consider it.
 You will stop receiving housing benefit once you become a homeowner.

 - For expert, impartial help getting a mortgage with Right to Buy, call Which?
 Mortgage Advisers on 0800 197 8461 or fill out the form at the bottom of this page for a free call back.

 How do I buy my home using Right to Buy?

-To buy your home through the Right to Buy scheme you'll need to complete an online application form.
+The first step to buying your home through the Right to Buy scheme is completing the government's online application form.

-Your landlord will then have up to four weeks to confirm whether you have the Right to Buy (or eight weeks if you've been with your current landlord for less than three years).
+Once you've submitted the form, your landlord has up to four weeks to confirm whether you have the Right to Buy (or eight weeks if you've been with your current landlord for under three years).

-Your landlord will then send you an offer within eight weeks (or 12 weeks for a leasehold property).
-This document will cover the purchase price, the discount and details of any structural problems.
+If your application is successful, your landlord should then send you an offer within eight weeks (or 12 weeks if it's a leasehold property).
+This offer should include the purchase price, the discount, and details of any structural problems.